dynatrace-perfclinics/obslab-release-validation/docs/index.md

 In this demo, you take on the role of a Site Reliability Engineer (SRE).
 You are running an application, consisting of a number of microservices.

-The application is already instrumented to emit good tracing data, using the [OpenTelemetry](https://opentelemetry.io){target="_blank"} standard.
+The application is already instrumented to emit tracing data, using the [OpenTelemetry](https://opentelemetry.io){target="_blank"} standard.
 The demo system will be automatically configured to transport that data to Dynatrace for storage and processing.

 Your job is to: